yanker/example-readme/README.md

 ## 🚀️ Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is an example of how you may give instructions on setting up your project locally for steps

 ### :exclamation: Prerequisites